Giant Step: Notable campaigns (2011 and beyond)

 Bernstein was tapped by Samsung Electronics America in 2015 to serve as interim general manager of its planned flagship experience center, and to oversee the opening of the building.
 Bernstein and Giant Step Marketing operated as Samsung's in-house agency, with the sole focus of launching Samsung 837 in 2016.
 A first of its kind building in the heart of the Meatpacking District in Manhattan, Samsung 837 is home to concerts, cultural events, screenings, and immersive experiences.
 The building, which has been recognized as a forerunner in the experiential retail category and was awarded "Best Store Design of the Year," showcases Samsung's technology in all of its programming.

 In 2017, Giant Step Marketing was engaged by W Hotels and Marriott International to develop an integrated music platform, which eventually became W Records, the world's first-ever hotel music label.
 In its first year, W Records signed and released new music from artists such as Amber Mark, Perfume Genius, Roosevelt and Japanese Breakfast.
 In September 2019, Giant Step was recognized with a bronze Clio Award for W Records, in the "Integrated Campaign" category.

-In addition to its integrated campaign work, Giant Step Marketing is frequently hired to produce high-profile concerts for consumer brands in various global markets, including the opening of the Times Square EDITION Hotel with Diana Ross and Nile Rodgers, the launch of SoundCloud Go with Chance the Rapper, Spotify's Latin Grammy Awards party with J Balvin, Daddy Yankee and Luis Fonsi, and Lincoln Motor Company’s concert series featuring Gary Clark Jr. Giant Step Marketing has been named in Event Marketer’s annual "It List" of the world's top 100 event agencies every year since 2014.
+In addition to its campaign work, Giant Step Marketing is frequently hired to produce concerts for consumer brands, including the opening of the Times Square EDITION Hotel with Diana Ross and Nile Rodgers, the launch of SoundCloud Go with Chance the Rapper, Spotify's Latin Grammy Awards party with J Balvin, Daddy Yankee and Luis Fonsi, and Lincoln Motor Company’s concert series featuring Gary Clark Jr. Giant Step Marketing has been named in Event Marketer’s annual "It List" of the world's top 100 event agencies every year since 2014.